sand4rt/vitest/docs/guide/comparisons.md

 [Cypress](https://www.cypress.io/) is a browser-based test runner and a complementary tool to Vitest.
 If you'd like to use Cypress, we suggest using Vitest for all headless logic in your application and Cypress for all browser-based logic.

-Cypress is known as an end-to-end testing tool, however their [new component test runner](https://on.cypress.io/component) has great support for testing Vite components and is an ideal choice to test anything that renders in a browser.
+Cypress is known as an end-to-end testing tool, however their [new component test runner](https://on.cypress.io/component) has great support for testing Vite components and is an good choice to test anything that renders in a browser.

 Browser-based runners, like Cypress and Web Test Runner, will catch issues that Vitest cannot because they use the real browser and real browser APIs.